offendingcommit/valdris/Factions & Organizations/Council of Pathfinders.md

 ## Recent Awakening Impact

-The [[Timeline|Recent Awakening]] has fundamentally altered the landscape that wanderers navigate, creating both unprecedented opportunities and serious challenges:
+The [Recent Awakening](Timeline.md) has fundamentally altered the landscape that wanderers navigate, creating both unprecedented opportunities and serious challenges:

 ### New Opportunities